SuslikV/oxy_p/README.md

 # Why?
 It was designed to be part of some trashy DIY YouTube video.
 Originally, only heart rate was in the scope of interest (with self-made sensor).
 But I was late.
-Feb come...
-So, project was frozen - all DIY dreams were gone.
+Feb came...
+So, project was frozen - all DIY dreams disappeared.
 But TWI driver was written, programmer was made, screen driver complete.

 # License